eosnetworkfoundation/engineering/process/aws-account-migration.md

     1. Ensure consolidated billing is on.
     1. Create an organization policy that prevents child accounts from leaving the organization (optional).
 1. Obtain a credit card to attach to the child accounts during the migration.

+> [!IMPORTANT]
-    - AWS requires a credit card to be attached to an account to remove it from an organization.
+> > AWS requires a credit card to be attached to an account to remove it from an organization.

 ## Process
 Once the prerequisites are met, the migration process will look like this.